-Knowing when we wait can be used by God to grow us, it can lead us to reach out when it’s hard and trying.
+Knowing that when we wait, the time can be used by God to grow us, can cause us to reach out when it’s hard and trying.

 We can replace the grumbling with the expectation that God is doing something during this time.

 Let’s check out an example in the Bible, the Israelites also grumbled about the extent of their problems.

 So Moses told the people of Israel what the Lord had said, but they refused to listen anymore.
 They had become too discouraged by the brutality of their slavery (Exodus 6:9, NLT).